Welcome to St. Paul’s Episcopal Church!

 …May 8th – Author Jim Wallis will join us at St. Paul’s at 7:00pm to discuss his new book, The False White Gospel – Rejecting Christian Nationalism.

 May 11th – Bed Build!!!!
-You will hear much info in the future but put the date on your calendar.
 We will build beds for the smallest in our community so that no children goes to sleep at night bedless.

 May 18th – Red Cross First Aid Training